-More importantly, the reference letter is a formal document written in a conservative style and whose top priority is to enlighten and inform the reader about the applicant’s skills and experiences.
+One can also argue that the reference letter is a formal document written in a conservative style and whose top priority is to enlighten and inform the admissions committee about the applicant’s skills and experiences.

 At this point, you’re probably wondering: how should you start writing this important letter for a university or college application?
 Seriously, where should you start?

 The first place to start is to understand that letters of reference for university admissions are never generalized.

 In fact, a letter of recommendation is:

 - normally written in relation to a particular educational program (like an MFA or MBA, for instance) or job position the subject is applying for.